kareiku/misc/guides/playlist-steps.md

         ```js
         const mySongsSet = new Set();
         const myClassName = ''; // This contains the class name to get the elements.
 It can be found by using the DevTools' Inspector.
-        const myIntervalDuration = 1500; // This can be changed, but 1500ms is safe and does the job correctly.
+        const myIntervalDuration = 1500; // This can be changed, but 1500ms is safe against rate-limiting and does the job correctly.
         ```
     2. Define the following function:
         ```js